jaideng123/jaideng123.github.io/_posts/games/2024-09-25-YuuBowling.md

 priority: 8
 ---
 **What I did:**
-Working on a bowling game in Unreal Engine that is trying to emulate the look and feel of Wii Sports Bowling with some extra flair.

-Still currently in development.
+Created a Wii-Sports-inspired bowling game using Unreal Engine with both mobile and PC versions as well as motion control support.

 **Engine & Tools:** Unreal Engine, C++

-**Platforms:** PC, Mobile(itch.io)
+**Platforms:** PC, Mobile (itch.io)
 <!--more-->

 # Description

-Yuu Bowling is a bowling game that is trying to recapture the magic of bowling for PC and Android that is currently under development.
+Yuu Rections Bowling is a game about recapturing the thrill of bowling using phycics-based controls.

 ![Gif of Gameplay](/assets/images/YuuBowling/yuu-bowling.gif)